mesgjs/jsmaws/arch/ipc-protocol.md

 ```

 This map is built from dispatch history (no IPC reporting needed) and enables:
-- Cache-aware routing (send request to process that has applet cached)
+- Cache-aware routing (send request to responder that has applet cached)
 - Reduced module loading overhead
 - Better CPU cache utilization

 ### Worker Capacity Tracking

-Service processes report worker availability in every response:
+Responders report worker availability in every response:
 - `workersAvailable`: Workers ready to handle requests
-- `workersTotal`: Total workers in process
+- `workersTotal`: Total workers in responder
 - `requestsQueued`: Requests waiting for workers

 This information is piggybacked on responses (no extra IPC traffic) and enables: